canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-history-server-authorization.md

 More information about supported identity providers and other useful information can be found [here](https://discourse.charmhub.io/t/how-to-manage-external-identity-providers/11910)

-The relation between the Spark History Server and the Identity bundle is handled by another charms that is offered by the Canonical Identity Team that it is named Oathkeeper.
+The relation between the Spark History Server and the Identity bundle is handled by another charm that is offered by the Canonical Identity Team: the Oathkeeper.
 This charm enables the protection of endpoints that are behind an ingress, more specifically Traefik.
 So as the next step, we need to relate the Spark History Server charm with Traefik.